saulhazelius/alkaloid-api/README.md

 ### 2. Data preprocessing

-For the exeperiments, two resampling techniques were tested for alliviating the data imbalance (0.8 % positives):
+For the experiments, two resampling techniques were tested for alliviating the data imbalance (0.8 % positives):

 1. Random undersampling
 2. Combination of random undersampling and oversampling

 The selected new imbalance ratio was 10% of positives.
+The imblearn implementation of the SMOTEENN algorithm was used for the resampling process.

 ### 3. Hyperparameters Search